-- 1. HUD Handbook 4381.5 (REV-2), The Management Agent Handbook, Chapter 4 "Working with Residents" Section 4.8d identifies specific actions by Owners and management agents that constitute impediments to residents or resident associations attempting to exercise their rights.
+- 1. HUD Handbook 4381.5 (REV-2), The Management Agent Handbook, Chapter 4 "Working with Residents" Section 4.8d identifies specific actions by owners and management agents that constitute impediments to residents or resident associations attempting to exercise their rights.
 These include: - a.
 Unreasonable denial of accessible meeting space to residents; - b.
 Repeatedly sending management representatives to resident meetings when residents have requested management not to attend; - c.
-Evicting, threatening to evict, withholding entitlements, or otherwise penalizing residents for organizing or asserting their rights; - d.
-Attempting to adversely influence resident leaders by offering individual inducements such as employment, preferential transfers, rent abatements, favored repairs, or other benefits not available to all residents in the project;
+Evicting, threatening to evict, withholding entitlements, or otherwise penalizing residents for organizing or asserting their rights;

-- e.
-Attempting to form a competing resident organization under the control of the management company or the Owner; and - f.
+- d.
+Attempting to form a competing resident organization under the control of the management company or the owner; and - e.
 Running for office or otherwise serving as a member of the resident organization.